Islamic State – Somalia Province: Military strength

 The strength of the Islamic State in Somalia fluctuated over time, and is not known with certainty.
 Mumin's initial cell was estimated at 20 members, growing to less than 100 by August 2016.
 At the time of the Qandala campaign, a former Puntland Intelligence Agency official argued that ISS counted 200 to 300 militants.
 Following its defeat at Qandala, local observers judged that the group declined to just 70–150 members by June 2017.
 The Islamic State in Somalia subsequently recruited new fighters to alleviate its manpower shortage, though Somali journalists gave widely different accounts on the success of this recruitment drive.
 Accordingly, ISS was believed to be between 100 and 300 militants strong by mid-2018.
 The vast majority of ISS members are Somalis, with only a few foreign mujahideen fighting for the group, including Sudanese, Yemenis, Ethiopians, Egyptians, Djiboutis, and at least one Canadian.
+However, by 2024, the group's membership makeup had been significantly altered with approximately half of ISS being composed of foreigners, predominantly from East Africa and Yemen.
+This influx of foreign fighters significantly bolstered ISS's strength, with the groups members being numbered at 600 to 700 according to a United Nations Security Council report from 2024.